Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 5. Drive Reduction Theory and Sleep

-Sleep is another behavior that can be explained by the drive reduction theory.
+Sleep is another behaviour that can be explained by the drive reduction theory.
 When we are tired, our bodies experience a physiological drive for rest.
 This drive creates a state of discomfort, which motivates us to sleep.
 By sleeping, we reduce the drive and restore our body's equilibrium.

 6. Drive Reduction Theory and Social Interactions

-Finally, the drive reduction theory can also be applied to understand our social behaviors.
+Finally, the drive reduction theory can also be applied to understand our social behaviours.
 For example, when we feel lonely, this creates a psychological drive for social interaction.
 This drive motivates us to seek out social interactions to reduce the feeling of loneliness, thereby restoring our psychological equilibrium.

 Key Insights: